Event marketing allows you to interact with your buyers and create a lasting, positive impression of your business.

 Every marketer can do better than “click here” – you should do your best to create an engaging and attractive call to action that compels your invitees to register for your event.

 Pull out all the tricks to make sure that your invitees click – think about the color, location, and tone of your CTA for the best results.

 Remember that the CTA should (in most cases) link to a landing page for the event.

-If you need some help in differentiating segments for whom you should send different invitations, check out our article: Email Segmentation for Event Marketing Campaigns.
+If you need some help in differentiating segments for whom you should send different invitations, check out our article on email segmentation.

 Let’s now look at some of the most compelling event invitation emails we’ve seen so far.